Back to Library

 Exercise Guide

-How to do a cable upright row
+How to do cable upright row

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The cable upright row is an effective exercise for targeting the lateral deltoids and upper trapezius muscles.
 Using a cable machine provides constant tension throughout the movement, which can be more joint-friendly than using a barbell.
 By pulling the handle toward the chin, you build shoulder width and upper back thickness, contributing to a more athletic and defined upper body appearance.